 Direct farmer programmes allow us to trace cocoa all the way to the farm where it was grown.
-Knowing the origin of the cocoa provides us with our best chance to cooperate with cocoa farmers.
-The most important aspect of this is that together we can develop the farming programme to guarantee the best possible crops and income for the growers.
+Knowing the origin of the cocoa offers us the best chances to cooperate with the cocoa farmers.
+The most important aspect of this is that together, we can develop the farming programme to guarantee the best possible crops and incomes for the growers.

 What is the objective of the programmes?

-Roughly four fifths of the world's cocoa farmers do not currently fall under the scope of the certification systems.
-They need support to develop their operations.
+Roughly four fifths of the world's cocoa farmers do not currently fall under the scope of any certification systems.
+They need support to be ale to develop their operations.
 Besides certified cocoa production, we also want to support farmers who do not belong to the systems.

 How do the programmes work?

 The programmes revolve around the farmers.
 Because better income is based on crops with a higher yield, the programmes focus on training.
-Training is also organised in relation to the environmental impact of farming, for example, and working conditions.
-The farmers involved in the programmes are also offered an opportunity for better cacao tree seedlings and fertilizers.
-This provides the farmers with a chance to develop their own business and thereby the level of their income.
+Training is also organised on the environmental impact of farming and working conditions, for example.
+The farmers involved in the programmes are also offered an opportunity to get better cacao tree seedlings and fertilizers.
+This provides the farmers with a chance to develop their own businesses and, thereby, the level of their incomes.

 Insofar as possible, the programmes are carried out on the farmers' own terms and by the farmers themselves.
 In Nigeria, for example, the people who train the farmers, the people responsible for the tree nurseries and many others who play a central role in the programme's implementation are farmers selected by the farming communities from amongst themselves.